We Specialize in Family Law in Kelowna

 -

-If I Move Out of the Family Home Do I Lose My Claim to Any Property Rights?No. There is no law of abandonment.
-For many, living together prior to separation can be difficult and moving out may be the only option.
+If I Move out of the Family Home, Do I Lose My Claim to Any Property Rights?No. There is no law of abandonment.
+Living together before separation can be difficult for many, and moving out may be the only option.

 Contact The Heritage Law Group today for a free initial consultation.
 You have nothing to lose and family stability to gain.